rivkacal/MD_repo/README_simulation_execution.md

 - 12 is ContactFile  | appears in ss.f,ThreeBody.f (writes)
 - 13 is ThreeBodyFile |	appears in ss.f,ThreeBody.f (writes)
 - 14 is writeAllContacts (optional) | appears in ss.f,
-- 15 is ContactRangesTwoBodyFile (optional if above is set 'YES') | appears in ss.f,
+- 15 is ContactRangesTwoBodyFile (optional if above is set 'YES') | appears in ss.f,IjM.f
-- 16 is ContactRangesEnergyFile | appears in ss.f,
+- 16 is ContactRangesEnergyFile | appears in ss.f, IjM.f
 - 17 is ContactRangesFile | appears in init.f (open, close)
 - 25 is initval file (dynamic range) | appears in init.f (open,close),
 - 30 is conf (input.dat) | appears in init.f